 Take a boat trip around the amazing Skellig Islands.

-Experience the Gaelic speaking island of Inis Mor by bike, bus or pony & trap
+Experience the Gaelic speaking island of Inis Mor by bike or pony & trap

 Walk in the cobbled streets of Galway and soak up its lively atmosphere

-Spend 2 nights exploring Dingle, one of Ireland’s best towns to visit
+Spend 2 nights exploring Dingle & Clifden, two of Ireland’s best towns to visit

 Explore the ancient woodlands of Killarney National Park by bike with a local guide